wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 - There is going to be a bus from Quito to the Yachay Tech Campus on Sunday (6th of July) at 3pm.
 - The meeting point for the bus is: Calle Alfredo Mena Camaño e  Isabel la Católica, Quito (Google map pin: https://maps.app.goo.gl/uxHGVCK4fV6Fhs9dA ).
 The meeting point is in front of the Universidad Politécnica Salesiana.
-- The bus ride from Quito to the Yachay Tech campus takes approximately 3 hours.
+- The bus ride from Quito to Yachay Tech takes approximately 3 hours.

+### How to get from Quito's airport to Quito:
+- Taxi ~10 USD (40-50 minutes).

 ## Alternative travel options